coderigo/stata-switch/README.md

 stata-switch
 ============

+**Note: I don't work with Stata anymore and haven't had access to a license for a very long time.
+If you find this useful and would like to contribute fixes by all means submit PRs but I'm unfortunately unable to actively maintain it and check the source.
+Thanks!**

 A switch statement for [Stata](http://www.stata.com/).

 This was dusted off the bookshelf a few days ago when I needed to use Stata for the first time in a long time.